bob-gray/serviceberry-jwt/README.md

 Usage
 -----

+Fails the request with a `401 Unauthorized` status if the token is not found, is not formatted correctly, or if the key doesn't verify the signature.

 This plugin exports an abstract class `Jwt` for extending by your authorization class that knows how to fetch your token keys.
 To use this plugin extend `Jwt` and implement at least `getKey(id)`.
 The key is then used to verify the request's token.
 You can extend the validation by overriding `validate(request)` or change the process of finding a request's token by overriding `getToken(request)`.

 ```js
 const Jwt = require("serviceberry-jwt");